-The PPE Program, in collaboration with the Department of Philosophy, the Department of Political Science, and the Department of Economics, offers two undergraduate degree programs: a major (starting in the spring semester 2018) and a minor in PPE.
+The PPE Program, in collaboration with the Department of Philosophy, the Department of Political Science, and the Department of Economics, offers two undergraduate degree programs: a major and a minor in PPE.
 In addition to faculty and resources of the PPE Program, students have full access to the three core departments of the program, as well as many affiliated departments across campus.
 The PPE degrees are structured to support the following educational goals:

 - Provide students with a comprehensive analysis of some of the most important social, ethical, economic, and political problems that our contemporary societies face

 - Train students to become independent thinkers with the ability to make decisions that are not only economically sound but also socially, ethically, and politically informed